-Gorgeous is a 1999 Romantic-Comedy-Action-Drama starring Jackie Chan, Tony Leung and Shu Qi (from So Close), and its notably Jackie Chan's attempt at starring in a romantic role for once.
+Gorgeous is a 1999 Romantic-Comedy-Action-Drama starring Jackie Chan, Tony Leung Chiu-wai and Shu Qi (from So Close), and its notably Jackie Chan's attempt at starring in a romantic role for once.
 Though, Chan being Chan, there's still plenty of action scenes to satisfy his usual legion of kung-fu aficionado fans.

-Ah Bu (Shu Qi) lives in a Taiwanese fishing village and have always dreamt of the man of her life, so when she finds a message in a bottle that says "I am waiting for you", of course this wide-eyed town girl immediately leaves Taiwan for Hong Kong in pursuit of true love.
-However, when Albert (Tony Leung), the man of her dreams isn't who he seems, Bu prepares to head home until she meets Chan (Jackie Chan), at the time being pursued by his enemies, and from her speedboat she quickly pulls him up and help him escape from his pursuers.
+Ah Bu (Shu Qi) lives in a Taiwanese fishing village and has always dreamt of the man of her life, so when she finds a message in a bottle that says "I am waiting for you", of course this wide-eyed town girl immediately leaves Taiwan for Hong Kong in pursuit of true love.
+However, when Albert (Tony Leung), the man of her dreams isn't who he seems, Bu prepares to head home until she meets Chan (Jackie Chan), at the time being pursued by his enemies, and from her speedboat she quickly pulls him up and helps him escape from his pursuers.
 Thus begins an unlikely love story.

 Gorgeous provides examples of: